Thereallo1026/HoYoLAB-Checkin/README.md

 1. **Fork the repository**: Go to [HoYoLAB-Checkin on GitHub](https://github.com/yourusername/HoYoLAB-Checkin) and fork the repository.

+2. **Retrieve Tokens from HoYoLAB**: Use a network monitoring tool to capture the `stoken` and `mid` from HoYoLAB requests.
+For detailed instructions, please refer to [this section](https://github.com/Thereallo1026/HoYoLAB-checkin#where-can-i-find-my-stoken).

-2. **Add environment variables to GitHub Actions**:
+3. **Add environment variables to GitHub Actions**:

    - Go to the "Settings" of your forked repository.
-   - Navigate to "Security" secion > "Secrets and variables" > "Actions".
+   - Navigate to the "Security" section > "Secrets and variables" > "Actions".
    - Add the following repository secrets:

      ```env